Press ENTER to search

 The Science-Based Targets initiative (SBTi) encourages companies to set science-based target in line with the Paris Agreement.

-We also have an interim end 2025 target to reduce our scope 1 and 2 (market-based) emissions across our global operations by at least 40% by end 2025 from 2019 baseline.
+We also had an interim end 2025 target to reduce our scope 1 and 2 (market-based) emissions across our global operations by at least 40% by end 2025 from 2019 baseline.
+We exceeded this target by achieving a 62% reduction.

 Our validated science-based targets are: